-9 Things Diabetics Must Watch Out for in Summer
+9 Things People with Diabetes Must Watch Out for in Summer

-Summertime is no time to take a vacation from managing your type 2 diabetes.
-But if you take some precautions, you can still have days of fun in the sun.
+Summer is no time to take a vacation from managing your type 2 diabetes.
+But if you take precautions, you can still have fun in the sun.

-The typical type 2 diabetes complications—think high blood pressure and increased risk of heart disease—worsen in the heat of summer and mean that your exercise performance may suffer.
+The typical type 2 diabetes complications—think high blood pressure and increased risk of heart disease—get worse in the heat of summer and that means that your exercise performance may suffer.
 “The summer season and heat and humidity go hand-in-hand, which can cause complications for people who have diabetes for several reasons,” says Maria Subang, MD, a Kaiser Permanente Colorado endocrinologist.
 For example, 60 to 70 percent of Americans with diabetes have nerve damage that can affect multiple organs in the body, including sweat glands, which help naturally cool our body.
 “The inability to stay cool can lead to heat exhaustion and heat stroke, which is a medical emergency,” says Dr. Subang.
-These 9 type-2 diabetes facts might surprise you.

 “Don’t forget about heat and humidity.
 The combination can be dangerous,” warns Paris Roach, MD, endocrinologist at Indiana University Health.
 “There is some evidence that people with diabetes may not sense heat as well and may not sweat as effectively compared to people without diabetes.”
 Sweat cools in two ways: The moisture on skin can lower temps and, as the moisture evaporates, it cools you further.
 “People with diabetes need to take extra precautions against overheating and dehydration,” says Dr. Roach.
 Before heading out for a day in the sun, check the heat index—which rates “how it really feels” when relative humidity is factored in.
-If you’re out in the sun, the heat index could be 15° higher than the actual temperature.
+If you’re out in the sun, the heat index could be 15 degrees higher than the actual temperature.
 Follow Dr. Subang’s rule of thumb: “If your shadow is shorter than you are, seek shade.”
-These are the 26 facts everyone should know about glucose.

-Due to impaired circulation, diabetics know they must take extra care to keep their feet healthy.
-Especially in summer, when it’s tempting to toss your sneakers or flip-flops aside and feel the cool blades of grass between your toss or the warm beach sand on your soles.
-Resist, warns Dr. Subang: “Diabetes can severely damage the nerve endings in your feet, meaning you may not be able to feel the extreme heart coming off the pavement or sand,” she says.
+Due to impaired circulation, people with diabetes know they must take extra care to keep their feet healthy.
+That’s especially important in summer when it’s tempting to toss your shoes aside and feel the grass between your toes or the beach sand on your soles.
+Resist, warns Dr. Subang: “Diabetes can severely damage the nerve endings in your feet, meaning you may not be able to feel the extreme heat coming off the pavement or sand,” she says.
 “This can lead to badly burnt feet and a whole host of other complications from those burns.
 It is best to wear socks and shoes or sandals, whenever possible.”
-If you decide to go sans shoes, be sure to check your feet after your activity.
+If you decide to go without shoes, be sure to check your feet after your activity.
 Even a small cut or injury can result in a serious infection or ulcer when you have diabetes.

-Some medications—blood pressure meds, for example—act as diuretics, causing more trips to the bathroom to pee.
+Some medications—blood pressure drugs, for example—act as diuretics, causing more trips to the bathroom.
 “People who take certain types of blood pressure medications will need to talk to their care provider for guidance on how much they can drink, as too much liquid can lead to electrolyte problems,” says Dr. Roach.
 There are some natural ways to lower high blood pressure.
 Check with your doc first and see if they could work for you.
-These are the 10 life-saving things you must know about diabetes.

-“Its important to choose injection sites wisely during the summer,” says Magdalena Szkudlinska, MD, an endocrinologist specializing in diabetes and thyroid disorders at Pacific Medical Centers in Seattle.
+“It’s important to choose injection sites wisely during the summer,” says Magdalena Szkudlinska, MD, an endocrinologist specializing in diabetes and thyroid disorders at Pacific Medical Centers in Seattle.
 “Heat causes blood vessels to increase in size and insulin may be absorbed faster.
 This can put an individual with diabetes at risk of having low blood sugar,” says Dr. Szkudlinska.
-Avoid sweaty and sun-exposed areas.
+Avoid sweaty and sun-exposed areas that could lead to diabetes complications.
 Don’t be tempted to cool things off faster by using ice packs.
-“It is best to go inside and cool off for 15-20 minutes before injecting,” advises Dr. Szkudlinska.
+“It is best to go inside and cool off for 15 to 20 minutes before injecting,” advises Dr. Szkudlinska.
 Test strips, meters, and insulin should all be kept from high temperatures.
 Use a small cooler or insulated lunch box to keep insulin cool.
-“When outside the home, insulin should be kept at a temperature no higher than 86°F.”
+“When outside the home, insulin should be kept at a temperature no higher than 86 degrees Fahrenheit.”